lduchosal/ipnetwork/README.md

 ### Example 10 - ClassLess network parse

 If you don't specify the network cidr, IPNetwork will try to guess the CIDR for you.
-There are two strategies to guess ClassFull and ClassLess.
+There are two strategies to guess ClassFull (default) and ClassLess.

 #### ClassFull (default strategy)